Texas

 A. Civil rights

 The state constitution states that persons convicted of “any felony” are not allowed to vote, subject to “such exceptions as the Legislature may make.”
 Tex.
 Const. art.
 6, § 1(a).
-In addition, “t]he legislature shall enact laws to exclude from the right of suffrage persons who have been convicted of bribery, perjury, forgery, or other high crimes.”
+In addition, “[t]he legislature shall enact laws to exclude from the right of suffrage persons who have been convicted of bribery, perjury, forgery, or other high crimes.”
 Art.
 6, § 1(b).
-The right to vote is automatically restored upon “discharge [of] the person’s sentence, including any term of incarceration, parole, or supervision, or completed a period of probation ordered by any court.”
+The right to vote is automatically restored upon “discharge [of] the person’s sentence, including any term of incarceration, parole, or supervision, or completed a period of probation ordered by any court,” or if the person has been pardoned.
 Tex.
 Elec.
-Code § 11.002(4)(a).
+Code §§ 11.002(4)(a), (4)(b).
 See Mason v.
 State, 598 S.W.3d 755 (St. App.
 2020) (person on federal supervised released not restored to vote).
 Under Texas caselaw, a fine is imposed as part of the sentence (not simply as a condition of supervision), but restitution and court costs are not.
 See Burg v.
 State, 592 S.W.3d 444, 451 (Tex.
 Crim.
 App.
 2020).

 The same constitutional standards apply to jury eligibility: “The legislature shall enact laws to exclude from serving on juries persons who have been convicted of bribery, perjury, forgery, or other high crimes.”
 Tex.
 Const. art.
 5, § 14.
 See also Tex.
-Gov’t Code § 62.102(8) and (9) (including those with pending felony or misdemeanor charges, and misdemeanor theft as additional disqualifiers).
-Jury eligibility restored by pardon, or gubernatorial restoration of rights for federal and foreign first felony offenders pursuant to Tex.
+Gov’t Code §§ 62.102(8) and (9) (exclusion also includes misdemeanor theft and pending charges for a felony or misdemeanor theft).
+Jury eligibility may be restored by pardon, or gubernatorial restoration of rights for federal and out of state convictions pursuant to Tex.
 Code Crim.
-Proc. § 48.05(a).
+Proc. § 48.05, as described above.
 Persons convicted in other states must seek relief in the jurisdiction of their conviction.
 Id.

 B. Firearms

 A person convicted of a felony is prohibited from possessing any firearm for five years after the date of the person’s release from confinement or release from community supervision, parole, or mandatory supervision, whichever is later.
 Tex.
-Penal Code § 46.04(a).
-After that period, the person may possess a firearm, but only at the premises at which he lives. § 46.04(a)(2).1 Others prohibited include those convicted of certain domestic violence offenses punishable as a Class A misdemeanor.
-Firearms dispossession does not apply where a person conviction has been set aside pursuant to Tex.
+Penal Code § 46.04(a)(1).
+After that period, the person may possess a firearm, but only at the premises at which they lives. § 46.04(a)(2).1 Also prohibited for a period of five years are those convicted of certain domestic violence offenses punishable as a Class A misdemeanor, although the limitation on possession in the home after five years does not apply. § 46.04(b).
+Firearms dispossession does not apply where a person’s conviction has been set aside pursuant to Tex.
 Code Crim.
 Proc. art.
-42.12, § 5(a) and (c) (“a dismissal and discharge under this section may not be deemed a conviction for the purposes of disqualifications or disabilities imposed by law for conviction of an offense”).
-Federal disabilities may still apply.
-The 2021 law that legalized open carry of firearms
+42A.111(a), (c) (“a dismissal and discharge under this section may not be deemed a conviction for the purposes of disqualifications or disabilities imposed by law for conviction of an offense”).
+Federal disabilities under 18 U.S.C. § 922(a) may still apply if the provisions of § 921(a)(20) are not satisfied.

 C. Collateral consequences

 The Texas State Law Library has collected the provisions in the Texas codes that impose collateral consequences.
-First created in 2002, the revised online edition of the catalog is kept current and provides links directly to the full statutes.
-It is available at http://www.sll.texas.gov/libraryresources/collections/statutoryrestrictionsonconvictedfelons/code/.
+First created in 2002, the revised online edition of the catalog is kept current and provides links directly to the full statutes, found on the Texas State Law Library website.
 Statutory restrictions are presented by code, by profession and business license, and by subject matter.

 II.
 Pardon policy & practice